ibm-cloud-docs/databases-for-etcd/dashboard-overview.md

 {:pre: .pre}
 {:tip: .tip}

-# The UI - Service Overview
+# The UI - Dashboard Overview
 {: #dashboard-overview}

 The _Overview_ page shows you information about your {{site.data.keyword.databases-for-etcd_full}} database.
 The overview includes essential identifying information.